PaulLeung93/LobbyLens/app/src/main/java/io/github/paulleung93/lobbylens/markdown/lobbylens.md

 *   **Action:** This is the most crucial step for facial recognition.
 You need to create the `embeddings.json` file using the provided offline Python script (`generate_embeddings.py`).
 This script processes a folder of politician images (ideally named by their OpenSecrets CID, e.g., `N00007360.jpg`) and uses the FaceNet model to create a unique facial "fingerprint" for each one.
 *   **Integration:** Once generated, place the `embeddings.json` file into the same `app/src/main/assets/` directory.

-**4. Add Industry Icons:**
-*   **Action:** Create or find simple PNG icons for the various industry sectors you wish to visualize (e.g., Finance, Health, Energy).
-*   **Integration:** Place the icon files into the `app/src/main/res/drawable/` directory.
-Then, open `app/src/main/java/io/github/paulleung93/lobbylens/util/IndustryIconMapper.kt` and update the placeholder mappings to link the correct industry codes to your new drawable icons.

 Development Plan
 This plan reflects the logical progression from a simple idea to a fully architected application.
 Phase 1: Core Functionality & Data Pipeline